 Chacon v.
 Philip Morris USA, No. 8-102 (11th Judicial Dist.
-Fla., Miami-Dade Cty., September 22, 2016).
-Frank obtained a defense verdict for Philip Morris in a case where the plaintiff sought $19 million in damages.
+Fla., Miami-Dade Cty.
+September 22, 2016).
+Frank obtained a defense verdict for Philip Morris in a case where the plaintiff sought $19 million in damages on behalf of the wife and children of the decedent who had smoked Philip Morris’ cigarettes for many years.
 Although decedent Robiel Chacon moved his wife and children to Florida in the 1980s, he maintained a residence in New York City in order to manage a business he owned.
 The plaintiff contended that Chacon was a Florida resident for the purpose of determining membership in the Engle class, and Frank challenged that assertion.
 The jury rejected the plaintiff's argument, and returned a verdict for Philip Morris.

 Countering that the vehicle’s design was safe and defect-free, Ford argued the plaintiff’s injuries were caused by an aftermarket speaker box located in the trunk.
 Ford also asserted that the driver of the SUV caused the crash and all the resulting injuries by negligently taking his eyes off the road to reach for a bottle of Gatorade.
 The plaintiff sought more than $18 million in damages—including $8 million in economic damages as well as punitive damages in an unspecified amount.
 The Stanislaus County Superior Court granted Ford’s motion for non-suit on the punitive damages claim before trial.
 On April 10, 2015, after a seven-week trial, the jury returned a 10-2 defense verdict for Ford.

 Gilchrist v.
-Ford Motor Co., No. 11CECG04230 (Calif.
-Supreme Ct., Fresno Cty.
+Ford Motor Co., No. 11CECG04230 (Cal.
+Sup.
+Ct., Fresno Cty.
 November 7, 2013).
 A trial jury found Ford’s design of the Hydro Boost system on its Ford F250 diesel truck was not defective in design and that the cause of a 2011 accident, attributing the cause to the driver, who steered left into oncoming traffic and collided with plaintiff’s car.
-Plaintiff had sought over $200 million in compensatory and punitive damages.
+Plaintiff had sought more than $200 million in compensatory and punitive damages.

 Clayworth v.
-Pfizer, No. S205726 (Calif.
-Supreme Ct., November 28, 2012).
-Frank represented Pfizer when Clayworth, Meyers Pharmacy Inc., Golden Gate Pharmacy Services Inc. and 12 other retail pharmacies accused pharmaceutical companies of conspiring to inflate drug prices in the U.S. and to keep lower-priced Canadian drugs off the market in violation of the California Unfair Competition Law and the Cartwright Act.
-The Supreme Court refused to re-hear the consolidated antitrust suit; in August 2012, the First District Court of Appeal upheld summary judgment for the defendants, finding that plaintiffs failed to provide any evidence to support their claims that Canadian pharmaceuticals were consistently priced below those sold in the U.S.
+Pfizer, No. S205726 (Cal.
+Sup.
+Ct., November 28, 2012).
+Frank represented Pfizer when Clayworth, Meyers Pharmacy Inc., Golden Gate Pharmacy Services Inc., and 12 other retail pharmacies accused pharmaceutical companies of conspiring to inflate drug prices in the U.S. and to keep lower-priced Canadian drugs off the market in violation of the California Unfair Competition Law and the Cartwright Act.
+The Supreme Court refused to rehear the consolidated antitrust suit; in August 2012, the First District Court of Appeal upheld summary judgment for the defendants, finding that plaintiffs failed to provide any evidence to support their claims that Canadian pharmaceuticals were consistently priced below those sold in the U.S.

 Durbin v.
-Ford Motor Co., No. FCS028866 (Calif Superior Ct., Solano Cty.
+Ford Motor Co., No. FCS028866 (Cal.
+Super.
+Ct., Solano Cty.
 Aug.
 6, 2012).
 Frank was lead trial counsel in this SUV rollover case; plaintiffs stipulated to a defense judgment after the court excluded the plaintiff’s seatbelt expert, allowed evidence of the plaintiff’s blood alcohol levels and precluded punitive damages claims.

 Frailey v.
-R.J.
-Reynolds, (Fla.
-Circuit Ct., Duval Cty.
+RJ Reynolds, (Fla.
+Cir.
+Ct., Duval Cty.
 June 28, 2012).
 Frank represented R.J.
 Reynolds in this wrongful death action, which he tried to a defense verdict.

 Schwarz v.
 Philip Morris USA, (Ore.
 Circuit Ct., Multnomah Cty.
 February 16, 2012).
 In a 2002 trial of a wrongful death action, a jury awarded $150 million in punitive damages against Philip Morris.
 The award was reversed on appeal, and Frank was brought in as the new lead trial counsel in the retrial.
 The jury returned a 9-3 verdict awarding $25 million in punitive damages.

 Boeken v.
-Philip Morris USA, (Calif.
-Supreme Ct., Los Angeles Cty.
+Philip Morris USA, (Cal.
+Sup.
+Ct., Los Angeles Cty.
 August 8, 2011).
 Frank was brought in as new lead trial counsel in a retrial of a $3 billion damage award in a wrongful death action.
 On retrial, the jury awarded plaintiff $12.8 million.

-Grill v Philip Morris USA, No. 7:05-cv-09174 (S.D.N.Y.
-May 16, 2011).
+Grill v Philip Morris USA, No. 05-9174 (S.D.N.Y., May 16, 2011).
 In a case where the plaintiff sought more than $300 million in damages, the court first granted Philip Morris’ motion for summary judgment, dismissing the plaintiff’s prayer for punitive damages.
 After deliberating for only a few hours, the jury returned a unanimous verdict for Philip Morris on the remaining claims.

 Bullock v.
-Philip Morris USA, No. BC 249171 (Calif.
-Superior Ct., Los Angeles Cty.
+Philip Morris USA, No. BC 249171 (Cal.
+Super.
+Ct., Los Angeles Cty.
 August 25, 2009) In August 2002, a California jury awarded a plaintiff $850,000 in compensatory damages and $28 million in punitive damages.
 Citing the due process clause of the Fourteenth Amendment, which prohibits grossly excessive or arbitrary punishment, state appellate judges agreed the punitive damage award should be heard by a new jury.
-The punitive damage claim was re-tried in August 2009, and the award was reduced to $13.8 million.
+The punitive damage claim was retried in August 2009, and the award was reduced to $13.8 million.

 Cory v.
-Ford Motor Co., No. No. BC275178 (Calif.
-Superior Ct., San Bernardino Cty.
+Ford Motor Co., No. BC275178 (Cal.
+Super.
+Ct., San Bernardino Cty.
 January 1, 2005).
 In a case that was recognized as one of the top 10 California defense verdicts of the year, Frank represented Ford when a plaintiff, who was a passenger in a Ford LTD that rolled over during an accident, alleged that the car’s defective roof caused the injuries that left him a quadriplegic.
 After a three-month trial, the jury returned a verdict for Ford.